Triad Baptist Church – Kernersville, NC

 The missions committee will give consideration to additional temporary support for special circumstances, national disasters, etc. It is the position of Triad Baptist Church that the missionary’s financial support should be from the local church.
 Therefore:

-1. Personal communication with members of Triad Baptist Church are encouraged, however any individual solicitation of funds must be approved by the missions' committee.
+1. Personal communication with members of Triad Baptist Church is encouraged, however, any individual solicitation of funds must be approved by the missions' committee.

 2. Individuals, classes, or small groups of the church shall not take on missionary support or obligation of Triad Baptist Church missionaries, except with the approval of the missions committee, however; all individual members, classes, and groups are urged to be involved in a ministry of encouragement through prayer, calls, e-mail, cards, and other contacts.
 This may include a seasonal gift or care package.